IMPORTANT ANNOUNCEMENT - For information about the Biden-Harris Student Debt Relief Plan and Income Driven Repayment (IDR) CLICK HERE.

 The speech, which focused on the themes of change, challenge, leadership, and gratitude, was especially appropriate for a graduating class whose college experience was marred by the uncertainty of a global pandemic.

-VSAC counselors and leaders, who got to know Aquilas during his years at Burlington High School, recently shared the link to that speech -- several quotes from which, help tell the story of a humble and up-and-coming leader.
+VSAC counselors and leaders, who got to know Aquilas during his years at Burlington High School, recently shared the link to that speech (start at 1:30:00) -- several quotes from which, help tell the story of a humble and up-and-coming leader.

 “We all know about plans.
 Plans change each and every day.”